vfalconi/css-specificity-graph/README.md

 ## Requirements

 1. PHP
-2. Some CSS (minified or nah) that you want to analyze
+2. Some CSS that you want to analyze (minified or not)

 ## How To

 1. Download and unzip this repo
 2. Plug your CSS into styles.min.css
-3. Open `index.html` in a browser
+3. Open `index.php` in a browser

 ## Notes